 SaaS is defined as on-demand software or cloud-based software that’s licensed to customers on a subscription basis.

 The Software as a Service (SaaS) industry is no stranger to this.
 During the past few years, it has developed and expanded.
 While innovation and technology were always very important for a SaaS company of any size, the competition is now stronger than ever.
 Therefore, achieving a steady flow of new customers and retaining them on a long-term basis will be key for SaaS firms.
 For this, you have to know the market.
 And you also have to be able to speak to your audience.

-All of this requires a modern approach to your marketing strategy.
+All of this requires a modern approach to your marketing strategy, this includes comprehensive social media marketing as well as content and paid ads.
 No more cold calling.
 To generate leads and enable people to find you, you have to provide real value instead.
 The good news is, all of these things are the benefits of a good Inbound Marketing strategy.
 Continue reading to find out more!

 What is SaaS?

 SaaS is defined as on-demand software or cloud-based software that's licensed to customers on a subscription basis.
 Saas companies use many different subscription models from Freemium to Pay As You Go.
 And their main products are usually productivity improvement applications such as Slack or MailChimp.

 Software as a Service is becoming increasingly popular not only for businesses but also for all their current and potential customers.
 The best example is Photoshop.
 This product is used by people working in graphic design.
 Before 2012, all you needed to do was to make a one-time purchase of any version of the application.

 Now, customers pay monthly for access to the app.
 The biggest benefit?
 Their app is being continuously improved and therefore easier to use.
 This delivery model makes it a more affordable solution in the short term as well.